Kirill Moskalenko: World War II

 During the Soviet-Finnish War, he was the commander of artillery for the 51st Rifle Division and was awarded the Order of the Red Banner.
 He successively became chief of artillery of the 35th Rifle Corps and then the 2nd Mechanized Corps in Chișinău and Tiraspol respectively.

 When Operation Barbarossa began in June 1941, Moskalenko was the commander of an anti-tank brigade which was stationed in Lutsk.
-Between June 1941, and March 1942, Moskalenko first held command of the 1st Anti-Tank Brigade, 15th Rifle Corps, 6th Army, and later of the 6th Cavalry Corps.
-During this time, he took part in the defensive battles in Lutsk, Volodymyr-Volynskyi, Rivne, Torchyn, Novohrad-Volynskyi and Malyn.
-Moskalenko participated in the Kiev Strategic Defensive Operation and fought in battles near Teteriv, Prypiat, Dnieper and Desna.
+Between June 1941 and March 1942, Moskalenko first held command of the 1st Anti-Tank Brigade, 15th Rifle Corps, 6th Army, and later of the 6th Cavalry Corps.
+During this time, he took part in the defensive battles in Lutsk, Volodymyr-Volynskyi, Rovno, Torchyn, Novohrad-Volynskyi and Malyn.
+Moskalenko participated in the Kiev Strategic Defensive Operation and fought in battles near Teterev, Pripyat, Dnieper and Desna.
 During a month of continuous fighting, being in the direction of the main attack of the enemy Army Group South, the brigade destroyed more than 300 enemy tanks.
 For military successes, courage and bravery, he was awarded the Order of Lenin on 23 July 1941.

 In December 1941, he was appointed deputy commander of the 6th Army of the Southwestern Front and acting commander of the army.
-The 6th Army under the command Moskalenko took part in the Barvenkovo-Lozovaya offensive and the liberation of the cities of Izium and Lozova.
+The 6th Army under the command of Moskalenko took part in the Barvenkovo-Lozovaya offensive and the liberation of the cities of Izium and Lozova.
 On 12 February 1942, he was appointed as commander of the 6th Cavalry Corps and from March to July 1942, he served as commander of the 38th Army.
 He was the commander of the newly reformed 38th Army from March to July 1942.